sallychan55/supply-chain-dapp/README.md

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

+## Libraries
+* Truffle - development framework for Ethereum to deploy contracts, develop applications and run tests.
+* Web3 - allow application to interact with local or remote on the blockchain.

 ## Dependencies
 * Truffle: v4.1.14
 * Truffle Wallet Provider: v1.0.0-web3one.5
+* Node: v16.10.0
+* Web3: v1.3.5
 * Rinkeby Address: c9050cce0d7e49879093067f2b10bf68

 ## Sample Results